paceko/hackbright-intro-lists-and-io/list-exercises.md

 # That's it!

+Now call over one of the instructors or the TA to come look through your commit history!

-Now go back to the main page of the repository by clicking the `hackbright-intro-lists-and-io` link at the top of the page.
+Once they have, go back to the main page of the repository by clicking the `hackbright-intro-lists-and-io` link at the top of the page.